 How to use the Cerazette pill:

 Cerazette contains the hormone desogestrel and must be taken within 12 hours of the same time everyday.
 We recommend keeping your pill packet somewhere you look at everyday (like your makeup bag) to remind you to take it, or set an alarm on your phone.
-Most types of progestogen-only pills are designed to be taken for 28 days with no break between packs.
+Cerazette is designed to be taken for 28 days with no break between packs.
 Depending on where you are in your cycle when you start the pill, you might not be protected against pregnancy straight away.
 Find out more about the progesterone only pill.

 Coming off the pill is easy - you just stop taking it.
 When you do, you're no longer protected from pregnancy.
 If you want to stop the pill but do not wish to become pregnant then you might want to consider switching to another form of contraception before you stop taking your pill.
 Read our complete guide to coming off the pill.